Swim, Fish, Hike and more... so many ways to have fun on your Wyoming holiday

 It was still early and with the snow-covered Teton peaks towering above the lake, it looked cold.
 Sean waded in and went immediately under.
 He came up smiling and assured me it was warm.
 I hesitated; I wasn’t nearly as hot as I had been when we swam at Taggart Lake, but I wanted to go in.
 How often could I swim in a place like this?

 I waded in, (it is a little rocky at the edge – you may want to bring water shoes).
 It was warm; as warm as a typical lake, rather than a glacial fed lake which is what I am used to in Colorado.
 Those are typically too cold to swim in.

 We swam around enjoying the cool water and amazing views.
 The contrast of the mountains with the lake and brilliant green of the pine forests was startling.
+(See primary image of this post.)
 Once more we noted that it looked like someone had unfurled a backdrop of the Tetons beyond the lake.
 I highly recommend swimming at Colter Bay.

-(To access the Jackson Lake swim beach, park at the Colter Bay Visitor’s Center – the trail is just beyond the center.
-Follow it to the water and marina and turn right.
+To access the Jackson Lake swim beach, park your car at the Colter Bay Visitor’s Center, the trail is just beyond the center.
+Follow the trail toward the water and marina, and turn right.
 Walk along the forested trail until you see the water ahead.
 Turn left at the water and walk to the point of land.
-This is where we swam.)
+This is where we swam.